-You’ve just approved an audit of your codebase.
+You’ve just approved a security review of your codebase.
 Do you:

-- Send a copy of the repository and wait for the auditors’ reports, or
+- Send a copy of the repository and wait for the report, or

-- Take the extra effort to set the auditors up for success?
+- Take the extra effort to set the project up for success?

 It’s an easy choice, right?